digital-skills-for-researchers/example-python-project/README.md

 # Example Python Project

-This program reads data representing voltage over time from a CSV file.
-The output of the program is a chart which visually shows the voltage over time for that particular experiment.
+This program reads data representing voltage over time from a set of CSV files.
+The output of the program is a chart which visually shows the voltage over time for the set of experiments.